Chenille & Jacquard Fabrics

 In addition to the fabrics we get from our regular suppliers, we have a Pinterest page of other fabrics we've found on the internet.
 Again, these fabrics will come and go, so "clicking through to the source" will often help you determine if the fabric you like is still available.
 It may also send you down the rabbit hole when you get to the fabric website (fair warning).

 Below you will find a guide line and helpful information for selecting the fabrics for your order.
 As always, if you have any questions, feel free to contact us.

 You will need to consider what type of fabric you want for your outfit: a Jacquard or a Chenille.

 In the most basic of terms, a jacquard is a fabric with an woven pattern and comes in either a brocade (fabric woven with an elaborate raised design; multi-colored and uni-directional) or a damask (a tone-on-tone jacquard where the patterns are flat and the fabric reversible).

 Chenille fabric (or, for our purposes chenille upholstery fabric) is soft, heavy and usually a damask.

-You are welcome to "shop the web" yourself and ask our opinions on any suppliers fabric listing.
+You are welcome to "shop the web" yourself and ask our opinions on any supplier's fabric listing.
 When you find something you like, you can let us know and we will order it directly from them for you.
 If you want to shop your local fabric stores and provide your own fabric, please contact us first.
 We don't mind using fabric you provide, but we need to make sure it will work before you spend your money on it.
 We give a fabric credit for "customer provided fabric", but you will need to make arrangements with us before you order.
-Any discount is based on the yardage needed for an individual item, not on what you paid.
+Any discount is based on the yardage needed for an individual item and the price we usually pay for that type of fabric, not what you paid.